muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/practice.md

 Data structures are defined as _symbolic represantation_:

-##### Do not defined like in an imperative programming languages with a type and a variable name like
+##### Do not define like in an imperative programming language with a type and a variable name like
 ```java
 int value = 5;
 ```